kromadg/soil-sensor/README.md

 ### Introduction

-This project arose from the need to use generic resistive sensors for use with [crop steering](#crop-steering-references).
+This project arose from the need to use generic TDR sensors for use with [crop steering](#crop-steering-references).

 In the practice of crop steering, the use of pore water EC (pwEC) measurements is very common, which is calculated from the measurement of dielectric permittivity